 Penn-Harris-Madison Elementary Schools are full inclusion schools.
 The regular classroom teacher is the primary teacher for our special needs students.
-He/she is responsible for being thoroughly familiar with each student's Individual Education Plans or Individual Learning Plan and collaborating with the Resource Teachers to provide services in the least restrictive environment.
+They are responsible for being thoroughly familiar with each student's Individual Education Plans or Individual Learning Plan and collaborating with the Resource Teachers to provide services in the least restrictive environment.